DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 You can also [contact UK Visas and Immigration for help](https://www.gov.uk/contact-ukvi-inside-outside-uk).

-## Main visa route for teaching in England
+## The skilled worker visa for teachers

 The main visa route for non-UK citizens wishing to teach in England is the skilled worker visa.